Zuikyo/ZIKRouter/README.md

 - (void)showMasterViewController {
 	ZIKViewRouter *router;

-	//You can directly use ZIKTestPushViewRouter，or use ZIKViewRouterForView(@protocol(MasterViewProtocol)) to get the class.
+	//You can directly use MasterViewRouter，or use ZIKViewRouterForView(@protocol(MasterViewProtocol)) to get the class.
-	//When you use protocol to get the router class, you can use the protocol to config the destination router = [ZIKTestPushViewRouter
+	//When you use protocol to get the router class, you can use the protocol to config the destination router = [MasterViewRouter
 	          performWithConfigure:^(ZIKViewRouteConfiguration *config) {
 	              config.source = self;
 	              config.routeType = ZIKViewRouteTypePush;